SQream/sqream_docs/reference/sql/sql_data_types.rst

 ``REAL`` and ``DOUBLE`` are inexact floating point data types, designed to store up to 9 or 17 digits of precision respectively.

 The floating point representation is based on `IEEE 754 <https://en.wikipedia.org/wiki/IEEE_754>`_.

-For information about sequences (sometimes called auto-increment or auto-numbers), see :ref:`SEQUENCE <sequence>`.

 Floating point types
 ^^^^^^^^^^^^^^^^^^^^^^